Destinations Greece The Cyclades Santorini

 Must orderthe seven-course tasting on the cliff terrace

-The dining room at Andronis Boutique Hotel in Oia — opened 1971, the oldest fine-dining restaurant on the island, now consulted by three-Michelin-star chef Emmanuel Renaut (Flocons de Sel in the French Alps).
+The dining room at Andronis Boutique Hotel in Oia — the island’s first restaurant, opened 1971, now consulted by three-Michelin-star chef Emmanuel Renaut (Flocons de Sel in the French Alps).
 Cliff-edge terrace facing west into the caldera; the tasting menu pairs Renaut's alpine precision with Santorinian ingredients.
 Book three weeks ahead; the sunset booking is the move.

 Chef Renaut consultingOia · cliff terraceSunset booking